jerewall/Instagram-Feed-using-Advanced-Custom-Fields/README.md

 ## The CSS
-The scss file can be added to your site by adding this file to your /scss/ folder and importing it within your style.scss document.
+The scss file can be added to your site by moving the '_instafeed.scss' file to your /scss/ folder and importing it within your style.scss document.
 EX: @import 'scss/instafeed';